 - Wikipedia page development: Brand development can improve the notability of your company, which will increase your chances of earning a Wikipedia page.
 Not all brands can get one, but building your brand can make it much easier to develop a page later down the road when the timing is right.

 - Google Knowledge Panel development: Google’s Knowledge Panel appears on the right side of your screen in desktop search results.
 It includes data that Google pulls about you or your business.
 Whether or not your search term will earn a Knowledge Panel depends on your brand's authority and the quality and amount of structured data on your site.
 Earning a Knowledge Panel is a huge business asset and can greatly boost the number of clicks to your website.
 Here’s what Netflix’s Knowledge Panel looks like:

-- Google My Business development: Every business should have their Google My Business account set up.
+- Google My Business development: Every business should have its Google My Business account set up.
 It’s free to do and unlocks the ability for you to connect with customers and build your brand.
 By optimizing your business profile, you can make your brand stand out from the competition in search results.

 - Website SEO: Improving your website’s performance in search engine results is the main goal of search engine optimization.
 If search engines like Google determine our page to be an authority for your target keywords, you will get more eyeballs on your page.